hjk789/NXEnhanced/README.md

 - An Allow/Deny button in the logs that make it possible to add an exception or block a domain without needing to copy, switch pages, and paste.
 ![Allow and Deny butttons](https://i.imgur.com/3XNMUi1.png)
 When clicked, it pops a small dialog with the domain respective to the button clicked, allowing you to edit the domain name if you want, and when finished, just press Enter or click on the "Allow/Deny domain".
 If you want to allow/deny a whole root domain, you just need to click on the "Allow/Deny root".
-E.g., for `www.google.com`, `google.com` is the root domain, if you allow/deny this root domain, it will include all domains under `google.com`, such as `mail.google.com`, `news.google.com`, `account.google.com`, and so on.
 In case you are unsure what is the root domain, just hover over the "Allow/Deny root" button and it will tell you in a tooltip what is the root domain.

 - Hide those Chrome based browsers' randomly generated domains queries (like `vkpwqcakgflqeq`, `lfujniwzrouh`, etc.)